 For the power saving techniques, various methods have been proposed.
-Adaptive Processing[8] estimates the workload of computing resources using counters for cache misses and instruction queues and powers off unnecessary resources.
-Online Methods for Voltage and Frequency Control [9] settles on the fitting voltage and frequency for each domain of processors using instruction issue queue occupancies as feedback signals.
-As the compiler algorithm for CPU energy reduction, compiler-directed DVS(dynamic voltage scaling)[10] is known.
+Adaptive Processing[12] estimates the workload of computing resources using counters for cache misses and instruction queues and powers off unnecessary resources.
+Online Methods for Voltage and Frequency Control [13] settles on the fitting voltage and frequency for each domain of processors using instruction issue queue occupancies as feedback signals.
+As the compiler algorithm for CPU energy reduction, compiler-directed DVS(dynamic voltage scaling)[14] is known.
 This method gets the relations between frequency and execution time for each part of a program by profiling.
 It solves minimization problem of total energy consumption and determines the suitable frequency for each part.

-This paper proposes a static compiler control scheme of power saving for a multi core processor without profiling, which realizes
+This paper proposes a static compiler control scheme of power reduction for a chip multiprocessor without profiling, which realizes